2 Reasons why you should create a Visual Site Map for your Squarespace Website

 Update August 2019 - What’s a Visual Sitemap exactly.

-This blog post is the second in a 4-part series on how to prep your Squarespace website before get into all the techy stuff.
+This blog post is the second in a 4-part series on how to prep your content for your Squarespace website before you start designing it.

 Not yet?
 Then read how to set your website goals first, then come back.